Adaptive Voxel-Weighted Loss Using L1 Norms in Deep Neural Networks for Detection and Segmentation of Prostate Cancer Lesions in PET/CT Images: Materials and Methods

 \subsection{Data Preprocessing and Augmentation}

-After acquiring the images, PET activity values were converted to decay-corrected standardized uptake values (SUV), and the CT intensity values (in Haunsfield units) were clipped to the range $[-1000, 3000]$ before normalizing to a uniform range of $[0, 1]$.
-The PET images however, were left in their absolute SUV values.
-We resampled all images, including PET, CT and ground truth (GT) masks to an isotropic voxel spacing of $[2 \text{ mm}, 2 \text{ mm}, 2 \text{ mm}]$ using bilinear interpolation for the CT and PET images and nearest-neighbor interpolation for the GT masks.
-For augmentation, we applied random cropping and affine transformations for the training images, including translations in (-10,10) voxels in every spatial dimension, rotations of up to $\frac{\pi}{15}$, and scaling by a factor of up to 1.1.
-We obtained cubic patches of dimensions $128 \times 128 \times 128$ voxels with an $80\%$ probability of being centered around a foreground voxel.
-The augmented CT and PET patches were channel-concatenated and fed as input to the networks.
+After image acquisition, PET activity values were converted to decay-corrected standardized uptake values (SUV), while CT intensities (in Hounsfield units) were clipped to the range $[-1000, 3000]$ and normalized to $[0, 1]$ using min-max scaling.
+PET images were left in their absolute SUV values.
+All images, including PET, CT, and ground truth (GT) masks, were resampled to an isotropic voxel spacing of $[2 \text{ mm}, 2 \text{ mm}, 2 \text{ mm}]$ using bilinear interpolation for PET and CT, and nearest-neighbor interpolation for GT masks.
+For data augmentation, training images underwent random cropping and affine transformations, including translations in (-10,10) voxels along each spatial dimension, rotations up to $\frac{\pi}{15}$ around the z axis, and isotropic scaling sampled uniformly from 0.9 to 1.1.
+Cubic patches of size $128 \times 128 \times 128$ voxels were extracted, with an $80\%$ probability of being centered on a foreground voxel.
+The augmented CT and PET patches were concatenated along the channel dimension and used as input to the networks, with lesion detection primarily driven by PET and CT providing anatomical context.
+For SAM-Med3D, a uni-modal model, only PET images were used as input.